IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the Document collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate Document items.
+Collection endpoint that accepts various query parameters to filter and sort Document items.
 Supports filtering on fields within Document items.

 ### Example